mvolkmann/blog/src/smalltalk/30-development-environment.md

 This is useful in case I accidentally modify an image in an unintended way.
 I can then return to using a base image and load my package into it.

+If you accidentally save changes to the base image, a new one can be downloaded from the GitHub repository.
+Currently the files to download are `CuisImage/Cuis7.1-6770.image`. and `CuisImage/Cuis7.1-6770.changes`.

 When there are unsaved changes to the classes and methods defined in a package, its name will be preceded by an asterisk.